tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/NET-development.md

 with version control and deploy updates and migrations to your existing database or create new ones.

 ## User interfaces
 There are a lot of ways to create applications with a user interface with .NET.
 The main factor is the target platform you intend to build software for:
 - **Windows only**: You intend to develop an application that should only run on Windows machines.
 - **Web**: The application should be accessible in a web browser.
-- **Cross platform**: Your app should run on *ioS*, *Andriod*, *masOs* and/or *Windows*.
+- **Cross platform**: Your app should run on *ioS*, *Andriod*, *macOs*, *Windows* and/or *Linux*.

-### Technologies
+### User Interface Technologies
 - **Windows Forms** is a simple and fast way to create Windows only applications with simple forms.
 - **Windows Presentation Foundation** abbreviate **WPF** is a more advanced way to create user interfaces on Windows only.
 - **ASP.NET** is a framework for creating web applications.
 ASP.NET applications can be hosted and run on all platforms supported by .NET, including cloud platforms.
 Using the *Razor* syntax you can write web pages as a mix of HTML, CSS and C#.
-- **Blazor** is a special web framework flavour of ASP.NET.
+- **Blazor** is a special web framework of ASP.NET.
 You write components with a mix of HTML, CSS and C#.
 You can interop with JavaScript, and there are many ready made components avaliable.
-The components written in Blazor can be rendered in several environments: a) on a web server that updates the web user interface via websockets, b) running the component on web assembly in the browser, and c) in a cross platform MAUI application.
+The components written in Blazor can be rendered in several environments:
+  - on a web server that updates the web user interface via websockets,
+  - on a web server that sends plain html to the brower (new in .NET 8),
-Blazor components can also be embedded in any other web application using any framework.
+  - embedded in any webapplication using any front-end framework,
+  - running the component on web assembly in the browser, and
+  - in a cross platform MAUI application.

   This makes Blazor components the most highly resuable user interface components in .NET.
 - **Multiplatform Application User Interface** abbreviated **MAUI** is the newest technologi aimed to make it easier to create apps that runs natively on  *ioS*, *Android*, *macOs* and *Windows* using the native user interface of each of these platforms.
 MAUI is an evolution of *Xmamarin Forms*.